-The Pre-Prep department provides a happy and stimulating introduction to school for children aged 4 -7 years.
+The Pre-Prep School provides a happy and stimulating introduction to school for children aged 4 -7 years.
 The three classes in this department are Reception class, Year One and Year Two.

-As the children move into the Pre-Preparatory department, they benefit from a maximum class sizes of 17 with their own qualified class teacher, supported by teaching assistants and specialist teachers for some subjects.
+As the children move into the Pre-Prep School, they benefit from a maximum class sizes of 17 with their own qualified class teacher, supported by teaching assistants and specialist teachers for some subjects.

 Small classes enable the class teacher to provide a one-to-one education tailored to the needs of each child so that individual potential can be nurtured and realised.

 As well as enjoying a rich curriculum, delivered through a combination of child-led and adult-led activities, in this department children will have the opportunity to:

 - Taught in small classes with both their class teacher and subject specialists

 - Be able to attend extra-mural clubs and activities at lunchtime and after school

 - Learn to read music and play the ocarina